sophiahuangg/data-automation/README.md

 - https://dvc.org/doc/install/windows
 - https://dvc.org/doc/user-guide/running-dvc-on-windows

-**ALL** datasets we scrape, and those that we clean, will go inside DVC.
-We do not want to store datasets in the git repository if we can avoid it, except for those directly relevant to our packages.
+**ALL** proprietary / paid data we use will go inside DVC in order to avoid data licensing violations.

 For more information on how DVC works and a basic tutorial, check out their [docs](https://dvc.org/doc/start/data-and-model-versioning) -- not necessary, but useful if knowing how things works helps you use them.